British Friendly Society (BFS) was set up in 1902 to provide sickness benefits for commercial travellers and their families.

 As a member of BFS, you get access to various discounted services provided by some of the insurer’s partners.
 These include:

-While British Friendly covers 70% of your earnings, the highest percentage available in the personal Income Protection market, it caps your benefit in cash terms at a maximum of £45,000 per year regardless of your earnings.
+While British Friendly covers 65% of the first £60,000 you earn, and 45% above that, it caps your benefit in cash terms at a maximum of £57,000 per year regardless of your earnings.

 This is one of the lowest maximum benefits on the market.
 High earners who need a larger benefit than this may therefore be better served by another insurer with a higher annual benefit cap.